The Profit Minds Podcast with Dr. Steven Kirch and Debbie Harris (Episode 11)

-In this episode of The Profit Minds Podcast, Dr. Kirch speaks with Debra Harris of Maynestreet Weight Loss.
+In this episode of The Profit Minds Podcast, Dr. Kirch speaks with Debbie Harris of Maynestreet Weight Loss.

 You have a great product at a no-brainer price.
 Your sales copy is excellent.
 Traffic is coming to your website at reasonably consistent rates.